SoftwareUnderstanding/inspect4py/docs/install.md

 ## Dependencies:

-code_inpsector uses [abstract syntax trees (ASTs)](https://en.wikipedia.org/wiki/Abstract_syntax_tree), more specifically the [ast](https://docs.python.org/3/library/ast.html) module in Python, generating a tree of objects (per file) whose classes all inherit from [ast.AST](https://docs.python.org/3/library/ast.html#ast.AST).
+inspect4py uses [abstract syntax trees (ASTs)](https://en.wikipedia.org/wiki/Abstract_syntax_tree), more specifically the [ast](https://docs.python.org/3/library/ast.html) module in Python, generating a tree of objects (per file) whose classes all inherit from [ast.AST](https://docs.python.org/3/library/ast.html#ast.AST).

-code_inspector parses each of the input file(s) as an ast tree, and walks across them, extracting the relevant information, storing it as a JSON file.
+inspect4py parses each of the input file(s) as an ast tree, and walks across them, extracting the relevant information, storing it as a JSON file.
 Furthermore, it also captures the control flow of each input file(s), by using another two libraries: